Port Shepstone: Tourism

-Port Shepstone Beach is the primary beach in Port Shepstone, located just outside the CBD.
+Port Shepstone Beach is the primary beach in Port Shepstone, located just east of the CBD.
 To the south lies Oslo Beach, while to the north are Umtentweni Beach, Sea Park Beach, Southport Beach, Sunwich Port Beach, Banana Beach, and Melville Beach.

 Port Shepstone also serves as the gateway to the numerous attractions along the South Coast namely the Oribi Gorge, Aliwal Shoal, Umtamvuna Nature Reserve, Pure Venom Reptile Farm and the Riverbend Crocodile Farm among others.

 Sports

 Port Shepstone Country Club is a large 18-hole golf course located on the northern banks of the uMzimkhulu River in Umtentweni.
 Opened in 1912, the country club has been voted consecutively for 8 years as the Best Golf Course on the South Coast in the South Coast Herald's Readers’ Choice Awards.

 Education

 The first school was opened in 1883, but by 1950, the school became too small.
 The Port Shepstone School split into two, the Port Shepstone Primary School and the Port Shepstone High School.
 There is also the Port Shepstone Secondary School.
 There are other schools in the surrounding areas such as Mlonde High School, Marburg Secondary School, Marburg Primary School, R.A Engar Primary School, Jai Hind Primary School, Margate Middle School, Margate Primary, Ingwemabala Comprehensive High School, Makhanda Secondary School and Insingizi Combined Primary School.